How Sales Teams Can Leverage Augmented Reality for Product Demos

 Situation 1: Client Visit (a real site visit)

-As augmented reality is in the process of giving clients, the holographic and 3-D perspective view of the product.
+As augmented reality companies are giving clients, the holographic and 3-D perspective view of the product.
 Imagine a company like Euro-Wall, a manufacturer of folding doors and glass wall systems, using AR and showing their wall placed precisely where it needs to go.
 So, Tom, points the iPad to the wall and drag the foldable window and start showing the possibilities, look and feel of the product without even physically installing it.
-Customers can now make better-informed decision and have a visual clue on what the product looks like.
+Customers can now make a better-informed decision and have a visual clue on what the product looks like.

 Situation 2: In The Conference Room